Jorricks/macos-notifications/README.md

 ## Installation

-To use mac-notifications, first install it using pip:
+To use macos-notifications, first install it using pip:

-    pip install mac-notifications
+    pip install macos-notifications

 ## Requirements
 Python 3.8+